Ilano30/workshop-flutter-part-1/README.md

 Congratulations!
 You have successfully created your first mobile app in Flutter.

-We hope you enjoyed this workshop and we look forward to the second part which will deal with more advanced aspects of mobile programming with Flutter.
+We hope you enjoyed this workshop and we encourage you to continue learning Flutter.